-Why Deoriatal – Chandrashila is the best Rhododendron trek!
+Why Deoriatal – Chandrashila is a great Autumn trek!

 Deoriatal is in itself a gorgeous trek.
 The forest trails and the summit climb are unmatched!
 If you add to this the vibrant autumn shades as the leaves change colour in the forests, you will never want to leave this piece of heaven!
 There are three things that are really stunning about the Deoriatal to Chandrashila peak trek.